 Assessment of these qualifications will be conducted in accordance with the appropriate codes of practice approved and published by the regulatory authorities.

-When candidates complete an assignment, the centre assessor assesses their work.
+When candidates complete an assignment/activity, the centre assessor (usually the tutor) assesses their work.
 Centres will need to identify staff who will act as assessors.
 Assessors will need to have experience in making judgments about candidates' progress.